gitkraken/gitkraken-client-docs/gitkraken-client/current.md

    - Your scroll position will be saved when returning to the Repository Management tab.
    - After creating a new Workspace, the Workspace will be expanded and scrolled to automatically.
    - User avatars will show in the section header of any shared Cloud Workspace.

+### Bug Fixes 🐛
  - Experimental Feature - Git Executable:
-   - Added push tag support.

-### Bug Fixes 🐛
+   - Fixed an issue where continuing a rebase would fail after a conflict if the current commit message started with `#`.
+ - Fixed an issue where the client would fail to load Bitbucket Server users.
   - Experimental Feature - Git Executable:
    - Fixed an issue where continuing a rebase would fail after a conflict if the current commit message started with `#`.
  - Fixed an issue where the client would fail to load Bitbucket Server users.